li-yu/SQLiteToExcel/README-EN.md

 The SQLiteToExcel library integrates [Apache POI](http://poi.apache.org/) and some basic database query operations, making it easier to convert between SQLite and Excel.

 ## Version history
+2017-04-17 ： v1.0.4
+- Support xlsx，Thanks @DearZack feedback [issue](https://github.com/li-yu/SQLiteToExcel/issues/2)
+- In order to support xlsx, the number of methods has exploded, please open `` multiDexEnabled``, no special needs, it is recommended to use the v1.0.3 version
+- Fixed a bug that blank line might cause an error when importing excel

 2017-03-31 ： v1.0.3
 - New feature: Convert Excel to SQLite